-Selected samples were sent to SRC's new REE facility established in 2022 for the purpose of conducting analyses.
-The Company applied for and was awarded a research grant during late 2022 that covered all costs relating to SRC's more detailed investigation of the REE content of the homogeneous clays intersected during the 2019 drill program.
-These REE levels are generally higher than, or consistent with, levels of REE detected in clays found to occur over some identified kimberlites in some locations of the world (e.g., western Australia and Namibia).
-Results received in February 2023 for this evaluation confirmed previous results and warranted further investigations regarding REE potential of materials in the vicinity.
+The Company applied for and was awarded a research grant that would allow for more detailed investigation by SRC of the REE content of the drill hole samples analyzed in 2019.
+The REE levels of the 2019 samples are generally higher than, or consistent with, levels of REE detected in clays found to occur over some identified kimberlites in various locations of the world (e.g., western Australia and Namibia).
+Accordingly, selected homogeneous clay samples were sent to SRC during late 2022.
+The sample results received in February 2023 (further below) warranted further investigations regarding REE potential of the beach sands in the vicinity of Seahorse Lake.